-Miami County has been awarded about $6.8 million by the State of Kansas to assist with local response and recovery during the Covid-19 pandemic.
+Miami County has been awarded about $6.9 million by the State of Kansas to assist with local response and recovery during the Covid-19 pandemic.
 The funds will be split into two areas with an initial portion to be reserved by the county to directly reimburse jurisdictions for local response to the pandemic.
 Once those numbers are finalized, the remaining funds will be distributed by the county to other initiatives involving COVID-related expenses.

 On the state level, Governor Laura Kelly has created the Office of Recovery and the Strengthening People and Revitalization Kansas (SPARK) task force.
 An overview of how the state's process will work is provided here.
-The county commissioners must submit their plan to the state by Aug.
-15. All funds must be expended by Dec.
-30, 2020.

 Slightly more than a month ago, Miami County was notified by the SPARK task force that it would receive $6.8 million to assist the county with COVID-related expenses that had been incurred or that were anticipated to occur prior to Dec.
 30, 2020.

 These CARES Act Federal funds were passed through to the county by state.
 County allocations were determined by county population, unemployment rate and the rate of COVID positive tests as determined at the time of the allocation.

 In general, the funds cannot be used to cover items that had been previously budgeted or to cover shortfalls created by lost tax revenue.
 In addition, the funds could not be used to pay municipal utility bills or for any service that extended past Dec.
 30.

 “This has been a fast-paced process with guidance that continues to evolve.
 The county is committed to being good stewards of all funds to insure they are used in a way that maximizes their long-term benefit to the county and our citizens,” said Commission Chairman Rob Roberts.